 (I) The term "American Indian Consortium" has the meaning given the term in section 102 of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (42 U.S.C.
 15002).
 (II) The term "protection and advocacy system" means a protection and advocacy system established under subtitle C of title I of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (42 U.S.C.
-15041 et seq.).

-(F) For any fiscal year for which the amount appropriated to carry out this section equals or exceeds \$14,000,000, the Secretary shall reserve not less than 1.8 percent and not more than 2.2 percent of such amount to provide training and technical assistance to the programs established under this section.
-Such training and technical assistance shall be coordinated with activities provided under section 509(c)(1)(A).
-(2) The amount of an allotment to a [State] designated agency for a fiscal year which the Secretary determines will not be required by the [State] designated agency during the period for which it is available for the purpose for which alloted shall be available for reallotment by the Secretary at appropriate times to other [States] designated agencies with respect to which such a determination has not been made, in proportion to the original allotments of such [States] designated agencies for such fiscal year, but with such proportionate amount for any of such other [State] designated agency being reduced to the extent it exceeds the sum the Secretary estimates such [State] designated agency needs and will be able to use during such period, and the total of such reduction shall be similarly realloted among the [States] designated agencies whose proportionate amounts were not so reduced.
-Any such amount so realloted to a [State] designated agency for a fiscal year shall be deemed to be a part of its allotment for such fiscal year.
-(3) [Except as specifically prohibited by or as otherwise provided in State law, the Secretary shall pay I The Secretary shall pay directly to the agency designated under subsection (c) the amount specified in the application approved under subsection (f).

-(f) No grant may be made under this section unless the [State] agency designated under subsection (c) submits an application to the Secretary at such time, in such manner, and containing or accompanied by such information as the Secretary deems necessary to meet the requirements of this section. (h) There are authorized to be appropriated such sums as may be necessary for [fiscal years 1999 through 2003] fiscal years 2004 through 2009 to carry out the provisions of this section.
+15041 et seq.). - (F) For any fiscal year for which the amount appropriated to carry out this section equals or exceeds \$14,000,000, the Secretary shall reserve not less than 1.8 percent and not more than 2.2 percent of such amount to provide a grant for training and technical assistance for the programs established under this section.
+Such training and technical assistance shall be coordinated with activities provided under section 509(c)(1)(A). - (2) The amount of an allotment to a [State] designated agency for a fiscal year which the Secretary determines will not be required by the [State] designated agency during the period for which it is available for the purpose for which allotted shall be available for reallotment by the Secretary at appropriate times to other [States] designated agencies with respect to which such a determination has not been made, in proportion to the original allotments of such [States] designated agencies for such fiscal year, but with such proportionate amount for any of such other [States] designated agencies being reduced to the extent it exceeds the sum the Secretary estimates such [State] designated agency needs and will be able to use during such period, and the total of such reduction shall be similarly reallotted among the [States] designated agencies whose proportionate amounts were not so reduced.
+Any such amount so reallotted to a [State] designated agency for a fiscal year shall be deemed to be a part of its allotment for such fiscal year. - (f) No grant may be made under this section unless the [State] agency designated under subsection (c) submits an application to the Secretary at such time, in such manner, and containing or accompanied by such information as the Secretary deems necessary to meet the requirements of this section. - (g) The Secretary shall prescribe regulations applicable to the client assistance program which shall include the following requirements: - (1) No employees of such programs shall, while so employed, serve as staff or consultants of any rehabilitation project, program, or facility receiving assistance under this Act in the [State] State in which the program is located. (h) There are authorized to be appropriated such sums as may be necessary for [fiscal years 1999 through 2003] fiscal years 2006 through 2011 to carry out the provisions of this section.
 SEC.
 113. INCENTIVE GRANTS.